- Home

 What is Safe Streets for All in Christiansburg

 Safe Streets for All in Christiansburg is a collaborative initiative to eliminate roadway deaths and severe injuries in our communities.
-The Town and other community stakeholders will develop an action plan to identify how we can collectively achieve zero fatalities.
+WILMAPCO, local governments, state agencies, and community stakeholders will develop an action plan to identify how we can collectively achieve zero fatalities.

 Principals of Vision Zero

-Proactive safety measures: Instead of reacting after crashes occur, decisions should be made using crash-based analysis and other tools to proactively identify and mitigate latent risks in the road system.
+Safety is proactive: Decisions should be made using crash-based analysis and other tools to identify and mitigate latent risks in the roadway system, rather than waiting for crashes to occur and reacting afterward.

-Importance of redundancy: Mitigating risks necessitates strengthening all components of the road system to ensure continued protection even if one element fails.
-The elements of the Safe System approach include Safe Road Users, Safe Vehicles, Safe Speeds, Safe Roads, and Post-Crash Care.
+Redundancy is crucial: Reducing risks requires that all parts of the roadway system are strengthened so that if one part fails, people are still protected.
+Safe System approach elements are Safe Road Users, Safe Vehicles, Safe Speeds, Safe Roads, and Post-Crash Care.